ccoquide/unbiased-von-pr/README.md

 **The experiments' scripts also use third party codes.**

-- Files `BuildRulesFast.py` and `BuildNetwork.py` are used for extracting relevant extensions (see Section III of the paper) from an input data set, and to build Von networks (or 1stOn networks).
+- Files `BuildRulesFast.py` and `BuildNetwork.py` are used for extracting relevant extensions (see Section III of the paper) from an input data set, and to build VON networks (or 1stON networks).
 The original scripts are available at https://github.com/xyjprc/hon (last check June 2021), moreover, we have made minor modifications in these scripts.

 ## Datasets